odoo/odoo/doc/source/rpc.rst

        :rtype: Deferred<Number>

+    .. js:function:: openerp.web.Query.group_by(grouping...)

+       Fetches the groups for the query, using the first specified grouping parameter

+       :param Array<String> grouping: Lists the levels of grouping asked of the server.
+Grouping
+                                      can actually be an array or
+                                      varargs.
+       :rtype: Deferred<Array<openerp.web.Group>> | null

     The second set of methods is the "mutator" methods, they create a **new** :js:class:`~openerp.web.Query` object with the relevant
     (internal) attribute either augmented or replaced.